Sleep basics: 101

 Most of you have probably heard of the term; “circadian rhythm”, and know that it has something to do with sleep and sunlight.
 But, what the heck does that really mean, and why should you care?

-If we are well aligned with our environment, our brains produce all sorts of chemicals that help us be alert, and productive.
-Then, at night, our brains decrease production of those chemicals, and produce more chemicals to help us be asleep.
+If we are well aligned with our environment, our brains produce all sorts of chemicals that help us be alert and productive.
+Then, at night, our brains decrease the production of those chemicals and produce more chemicals to help us be asleep.

 A big player in this is a hormone called melatonin.

-We all have lots things to do after the sun goes down—unless we all want to become farmers and forgo having kids, relationships with people in other time zones, watching television etc.
+We all have lots of things to do after the sun goes down—unless we all want to become farmers and forgo having kids, relationships with people in other time zones, watching television, etc.

-So, how many of our daily behaviors are profoundly effecting our circadian rhythms.
+So, how many of our daily behaviors are profoundly affecting our circadian rhythms.
 What can we do about these things?
 You ask . . .

 So now we have two ways that melatonin production is being hindered:

-1) No–or a significantly reduced–trigger from decreased light to tell the brain to making the magic happen.
+1) No–or a significantly reduced–trigger from decreased light to tell the brain to make the magic happen.